mikeylinton/proxypy/README.md

 # ProxyPY
-A python script to automatically update the proxychains.conf with new connections.
+This project combines [proxychains](https://github.com/haad/proxychains) and the [getproxylist](https://getproxylist.com/) API to automatically update the proxychains.conf with new connections.